revit13/hello-world-read-module/README.md

 | 0.5.x            | 0.5.x   | `https://github.com/fybrik/hello-world-read-module/releases/download/v0.5.0/hello-world-read-module.yaml`
 | master           | main    | `https://raw.githubusercontent.com/fybrik/hello-world-read-module/main/hello-world-read-module.yaml`

 ## Deploy and test Fybrik module

-Follow this section to deploy and test the module on a single cluster.
+Here is an example how to deploy and test the module on a single cluster.

 ### Before you begin